 ATTENDANCE: Excerpts from Student / Parent Handbook

 Excessive absences may affect a student’s academic standing.
 Two (2) unexcused absences from any class or study period will result in a failing grade for the quarter.
 Additionally, excessive absences from any class or assembly, whether excused or unexcused, may result in no credit for that class for the quarter.
 Without prior authorization from the dean's office, the student will receive a failing grade for more than six (6) absences in a quarter from any class or study time.
 Absences for authorized school activities or absences which are medically required and authorized by a physician are exempt from this rule.

 Attendance: Late Arrival and Early Dismissal

-Notes may be dropped off in the main office or emailed to Ms. Tina Edwards, firstname.lastname@example.org
+Notes may be dropped off in the main office or emailed to Ms. Rachel James, firstname.lastname@example.org

 Students arriving at school after 8A for any reason must check in at the dean’s office before going to class.
 A late arrival will be excused if the parent or guardian has sent a written note or email with a legitimate reason for the late arrival.
 If no excuse if received within 48 hours, a detention will be assigned.
 If a student must leave school before 7:55A the day of the early dismissal, accompanied by a note from the parent or guardian, to obtain an early dismissal slip.
 A student who becomes ill and feels the need to go home during the day must report to the dean's office and call a parent from there.
 Students must check in and out through the dean's office even when they will not miss a class during the absence.